What is TCP (Transmission Control Protocol)?

 In active open mode, the higher-level protocol uses a specific socket to establish a connection.
 Typically, an active open is sent to a passively opened port to create a virtual circuit.
 It supports cases where two active opens are sent simultaneously and establishes the connection.

 This feature allows applications to send an open whenever they want.
-It can establish a connection regardless of whether other applications have sent another open.
+It can establish a connection regardless of whether other applications have sent another open request.
 It also specifies strict rules for how passive and active opens are used.

 First, an active exploit identifies a specific socket and its security levels.
 So, it guarantees the establishment of the connection if a compatible passive exploit or active exploit is available.